titii-ship-it/Berongsok/Cloud Computing/API_Specification.md

 Request body:
 - nasabahName  -> name of the person who brought the trash
 - wasteType
 - price  -> waste price per kg
 - weight
 - totalPrice  -> price * weight

 Data to save to the database
-- transactionId -> id obtained when making an image prediction
+- transactionId -> id generated during prediction
-- tpsId-> id TPS nya
+- tpsId-> id of the TPS where the waste was sold
 - nasabahName
 - wasteType
 - price
 - weight